mdeguzis/LibreGeek-Packaging/ice/readme.md

 # About
-This build script is only for unpstream git master unstable builds.
+This build script is only for upstream git master unstable builds.

 # Stable build
 Build script moved to: https://github.com/ProfessorKaos64/Ice